NVIDIA/aistore/README.md

 AIS configuration is consolidated in a single [JSON template](ais/setup/config.sh) where the configuration sections and the knobs within those sections must be self-explanatory, whereby the majority of those (except maybe just a few) have pre-assigned default values.
 The configuration template serves as a **single source for all deployment-specific configurations**, examples of which can be found under the folder that consolidates both [containerized-development and production deployment scripts](deploy).

-AIS production deployment, in particular, requires a careful consideration of at least some of the configurable aspects.
+AIS production deployment, in particular, requires careful consideration of at least some of the configurable aspects.
 For example, AIS supports 3 (three) logical networks and will, therefore, benefit, performance-wise, if provisioned with up to 3 isolated physical networks or VLANs.
 The logical networks are:

 * user (aka public)
 * intra-cluster control